 In a shared custody arrangement, the children will spend a more or less equal amount of time with each parent.
 This can involve a schedule of having the children rotate between homes every few days, or following a week on, week off schedule where the children alternate living with each parent for a week at a time.
 This arrangement tends to work for school age children when both parents live in close enough proximity to one another to allow the children to attend school uninterrupted.
 Alternatively, the parent who does not live in the school service area would have to make transportation arrangements to ensure the children can continue to attend school without interruption.

-In a split custody situation, one child lives with the mother while the other child lives with the father and each child has access with the non-custodial parent.
+In a split custody situation, one child may live with one parent while the other child lives with the other parent and each child has access with the non-custodial parent.

 Does my child have a say in determining custody?